Blizzardfur-Maxxx/VbsCraft/README.md

 # VbsCraft
-VbsCraft a Minecraft Launcher in VBS
+VbsCraft a Minecraft Launcher in VBScript